JavaScript has no built-in .length

 // jQuery

-jQuery.isEmptyObject({}); // true
+jQuery.isEmptyObject({}) // true

-jQuery.isEmptyObject({id: 1, name: 'John Doe'}); // false
+jQuery.isEmptyObject({ id: 1, name: 'John Doe' }) // false

 // Lodash

-_.isEmpty({}); // true
+_.isEmpty({}) // true

 Prototype Function

-Alternatively, you can write a helper function isEmpty()
+You can write a helper function isEmpty()

-and add it to Object
+and add it to the object's prototype:

 Object.prototype.isEmpty = function () {

-return Object.keys(this).length == 0;
+return Object.keys(this).length == 0

 }

-Now you can just call isEmpty()
+Now you can call the isEmpty()

-const obj = {};
+const obj = {}

-obj.isEmpty(); // true
+obj.isEmpty() // true

 const site = {